Royal International Air Tattoo

-The Royal International Air Tattoo (RIAT) is the world's largest military air show, held annually in July, usually at RAF Fairford in Gloucestershire, England in support of The Royal Air Force Charitable Trust.
+The Royal International Air Tattoo (RIAT) is the world's largest military airshow, held annually in July, usually at RAF Fairford in Gloucestershire, England, in support of The Royal Air Force Charitable Trust.
 The show typically attracts a total of 150,000 to 200,000 spectators over the weekend.
+RIAT often features upwards of 200 aircraft over the weekend in July, visiting from countries across the globe.
+RIAT has 200+ static aircraft attend over the weekend and normally around 25+ flying displays each day of the event.